 University of Maryland School of Medicine

 Upon completing the master’s of science in pathologists’ assistant program at the University of Maryland School of Medicine, students are eligible to sit for the ASCP certification exam.
-This NAACLS-accredited program combines one year of classroom learning with a year of clinical rotations, to meet the requirements to sit for the exam.
+This NAACLS-accredited program combines one year of classroom learning with a year of clinical rotations to meet the exam requirements.
 Currently, this program has a 97 percent pass rate for the ASCP exam.

-In total, students will complete 38 semester-credits to earn this degree.
-Courses encompass six semesters over two years and include summer classes.
+To earn this degree, students will complete 38 semester credits.
+Courses are offered over six semesters over two years and include summer classes.
 Required classes include clinical pathology and microbiology, cell and systems physiology, laboratory management, and surgical pathology.

 Eastern Virginia Medical School